-We're getting the following error when trying to start up the WAMUI service in Windows 2008.
+The following error when trying to start up the WAMUI (AdminUI) service in Windows 2008:

-This is preventing the WAMUI from starting and we have to restart the Virtual Machine/OS to get it to work.
+This prevents the WAMUI from starting, and we have to restart the Virtual Machine/OS to get it to work.

-The most common reason you would encounter this specific message on a Windows 2008 32-bit installation of the WAMUI, is if the default memory heap settings for the WAMUI’s JVM is unable to allocate a contiguous block of memory when allocating the initial heap size.
+The most common reason is if the default memory heap settings for the WAMUI’s JVM is unable to allocate a contiguous block of memory when allocating the initial heap size.

 Other solutions would include increasing the total memory available to the OS, up to the 32-bit limit, or using a third-party tool to defragment the system memory available to applications.